andrewmilson/ministark/README.md

 - debugging memory table.
 Remove constraint for memory stay the same clock cycle increase

+## Help wanted

+- More tests
+- More benchmarks
+- Making fast-poly less `unsafe`
+- CUDA support in `fast-poly`
+- Speed optimizations that don't sacrifice readability
+- Memory reductions that don't sacrifice readability
+- Using more `arkworks` features where appropriate
+- Perhaps move Merkle Tree and FRI impl to `arkworks`

 ## Reference and thanks

 - [Anatomy of a STARK](https://aszepieniec.github.io/stark-anatomy/) by [Alan Szepieniec](https://twitter.com/aszepieniec?lang=en) - Probably the best practical resource I've read on STARKs to date.
 STARKs remained a mystery to me until I went through this word by word (it took a while to digest).
 Read through this and the magic of STARKs will start to make sense.